dinfuehr/dinfuehr-hugo/content/blog/zgc.md

 ### Conclusion
 I hope I could give a short introduction into ZGC.
 I certainly couldn't describe every detail about this GC in a single blog post.
-If you need more information, ZGC is [open-source](http://cr.openjdk.java.net/~pliden/zgc/), so you can study its whole implementation.
+If you need more information, ZGC is [open-source](http://cr.openjdk.java.net/~pliden/zgc/), so it is possible to study the whole implementation.